threefoldtecharchive/rivine/doc/Consensus.md

   This method allows new signature types to be easily added to the currency in a way that does not invalidate existing outputs and keys.
-Adding a new signature type requires a hardfork, but allows easy protection against cryptographic breaks, and easy migration to new cryptography if there are any breakthroughs in areas like verification speed, ring signatures, etc.
+Adding a new signature type requires a hard fork, but allows easy protection against cryptographic breaks, and easy migration to new cryptography if there are any breakthroughs in areas like verification speed, ring signatures, etc.